KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/edge_crop.rst

    * - Right
      - Integer
      - Number of pixels to be removed from the right edge
-   * - Automatic center-crop
+   * - Automatic Center-crop
      - Switch
      - Whether to automatically crop whatever is needed to fill the output frame and prevent padding
-   * - Center balance
+   * - Center Balance
      - Integer
      - When center crop is enabled, offset the center point
-   * - Use project resolution
+   * - Use Project Resolution
      - Switch
      - This is useful for proxy editing.
 Normally all crop values are expressed in terms of pixels of the source footage, but this option makes them relative to the profile resolution.